matheger/matheger.github.io/_pages/python.md

 sys.stderr.close()
 ```

-(And, yes, this actually works.)
+(Amazingly, yes, this actually works.)

-## And finally...
+# The Ugly

-... to round things off, here's the unholy union between a timeless interview classic and the abusive coding practice of "brevity to the point of obfuscation": the concatenation-based FizzBuzz one-liner!
+And finally, to round things off, here's the unholy union between a timeless interview classic and the abusive coding pastime of "brevity to the point of obfuscation": the concatenation-based FizzBuzz one-liner!

 ```python
 [print((i%3==0)*"Fizz"+(i%5==0)*"Buzz"+((i%3*i%5)!=0)*str(i)) for i in range(1,101)]